ideen1/ENSF409-FinalProject/README.md

 # Warning:
 - During order processing, This program can take 30-40 seconds per hamper depending on your machine.
-- This is due to very lengthy and complex arithmatic.
+- This is due to some lengthy and complex arithmetic operations.
-- Multiple loading screens will appear during this.
-Please wait for the loading screens to disappear on their own
+- Multiple loading screens will appear during the operation.
+Please wait for the loading screens to disappear on their own.